dbos-inc/dbos-docs/docs/python/examples/chatbot.md

 ```

 Then, let's use SQLAlchemy to write the functions that write chats to and read chats from the database.
-We annotate these functions with @DBOS.transaction() to use a DBOS-provided managed database connection.
+We annotate these functions with `@DBOS.transaction()` to access DBOS's managed database connection.

 ```python
 @DBOS.transaction()